blackferncreations/germankeycut/boundaries.md

 # Category Boundaries

-This document defines the category boundaries of GermanKeyCut structural positioning.
+This document defines the category boundaries of the structural positioning system documented through GermanKeyCut.

 Its purpose is to reduce misclassification.